Things to Do in

 Crabbing

 You can crab off the dock at the Waldport marina.
 Be sure you have a shellfish license.
-Crab pots can be rented at Dock of the Bay to use off the dock or small boats if you want to go out on the bay.
+Crab pots can be rented at Dock of the Bay to use off the dock.
+They also rent small boats if you want to go out on the bay.
 No guarantee that you’ll catch any but it’s fun.
 BE SURE TO GET YOUR CRAB COOKED AT THE DOCK.
 If you don’t catch any crab, you can buy fresh fish and crab at Luna Sea in Yachats, Local Ocean in Newport, on the Chelsea Rose fishing boat on Port Dock 3 in Newport or at the South Beach Fish Market in Newport.

 Bicycles